magicmitra/MaryJaneLounge/README.md

 Components:
 - Product: has image, item name, item price, order button.
 Must have the ability to add and delete items to the cart.
-- Cart (rendered on button click): Renders the contents inside the Global Cart.
+- Cart (rendered on button click): Renders the contents inside the Redux store cart.
 Cart Items can be deleted with the press of a button.
-- Check
+- Check: ordered from cart moves to the check.

 ## Carts
 - Cart: represents the current cart
-- Already Ordered Cart: represents the items the user has already ordered.
-Cart gets added to Already Ordered Cart as soon as the user orders the current cart.
-Total amount to be paid is determined by items present in this cart.
+- Check: represents the items the user has already ordered.
+Cart gets added to Check as soon as the user orders the current cart.
+Total amount to be paid is determined by items present in this Check.

 ```
 Product Render